capablemonkey/github-go-to-definition/README.md

 bundle install
 ```

-You'll also need to have `ctags` installed.
+You'll also need to have `ctags` and `unzip` installed.
 Here's how to do that in Mac OS X:

 ```
 brew install ctags